Wildlife Friendly Fencing

 Netting

-Hungry animals are also easily tangled in large nets covering flowering and fruiting trees.
-Native animals like will seek out planted fruit trees during severe weather events like drought and flood, when their natural food isn’t available.
-This includes:
+Native animals often seek out fruit trees during severe weather events like drought and flood, when their natural food isn’t available.

 Tips on choosing wildlife friendly netting